Said the Sky

-Trevor Christensen (born 12 May 1993), known professionally as Said the Sky, is an American electronic dance music producer, DJ and musician.
+Trevor Christensen (born May 12, 1993), known professionally as Said the Sky, is an American electronic dance music producer, DJ and musician.

 Early life

 At the age of 8, Christensen went for piano lessons which he had disliked.
 He quit the lessons after several years but later rejoined it while he was in middle school, along picking up other instruments to learn.
 He first got into electronic dance music by learning about the production at a Digital Audio Production class in high school.

 Christensen uses Ableton Live to produce music.
 Previously, he used Logic Pro.
 He attended Berklee College Of Music where he took a lot of beginner/intermediate courses such as music theory, ear training and lessons, prior to launching the 'Said the Sky' project, despite failing to participate in their production program.

-History
+Music career

 2014: Debut extended play

 Christensen was signed by Phase Management, who he was introduced to at a music festival in the summer of 2014.
 He knew and was inspired by some of the artists under Phase Management, which motivated him to sign for them.

 On June 8, 2014, he self-released his debut EP Faith.
 Tyler Trew of YourEDM reviewed the EP stating, "He plays into both of his strengths, utilizing piano heavily throughout his productions in conjunction with superior sound design, most notably in the neuro basses that can be found in all of his singles on Faith.
 You get the most bass with "Everything" which starts off the EP quite perfectly and ever so celestially; piano and an inspiring vocal speech lead you into what is to come.
 That being some of the most beautifully epic music you are going to hear."